Dalby, Queensland: Education

 Our Lady of the Southern Cross College is a Catholic primary and secondary (Preparatory to Year 12) school for boys and girls at 2 Nicholson Street.
 In 2017, the school had an enrolment of 594 students with 48 teachers (44 full-time equivalent) and 31 non-teaching staff (20 full-time equivalent).
 It has a special education program.

 Dalby Christian College is a private primary and secondary (Preparatory to Year 12) school for boys and girls at 2A Mary Street.
 It is operated by the Christian Community Ministries.
 In 2017, the school had an enrolment of 328 students with 25 teachers (24 full-time equivalent) and 17 non-teaching staff (13 full-time equivalent).
 It has an early learning centre and boarding for secondary students as well as a special education program.

 Dalby State High School is a government secondary (7–12) school for boys and girls at 26 Nicholson Street.
 In 2017, the school had an enrolment of 1,040 students with 94 teachers (89 full-time equivalent) and 71 non-teaching staff (54 full-time equivalent).
 It includes a special education program.
 The school has a boarding facility for boys and girls at 463 Bunya highway.

 Many students from small towns surrounding Dalby (such as Jandowae and Warra) attend Dalby State High School, as these communities do not have schools which provide senior level education.
-The school also performs an annual musical, usually in late May, with performances running for a full week.
-It is produced and directed by teachers at the school and stars students from all year levels.

 Local media

-There are two locally published newspapers, the Dalby Herald and Northern Downs News, as well as the Dalby Magazine.
+The Dalby Herald (once a print newspaper, now online-only) is published in Dalby.'

 Dalby also has its own community radio station, 89.9 FM 4DDD, which was founded on 26 January 1992.

-Dalby receives most commercial and ABC radio and television services from Toowoomba, the nearest regional city.
-Local news stories from Dalby and other Western Downs communities are often featured on WIN News, a regional television news bulletin compiled in Toowoomba.
+Several ABC radio stations can be received in Dalby with other ABC radio stations available via audio-only television channels.